Overactive Bladder in Children Treatment & Management

 Anticholinergics

 Anticholinergic agents are often used in children with OAB when behavioral therapy has failed or as an adjunct to behavioral therapy.
-Despite the frequent use of anticholinergic agents in children with OAB, few randomized studies have assessed the drug safety and efficacy.
+Despite the frequent use of anticholinergic agents in children with OAB, few randomized studies have assessed the safety and efficacy of these drugs in this setting.

 Extended-release oxybutynin is delivered via the osmotic release oral system (OROS).
 The tablet cannot be crushed, cracked, or chewed and must be swallowed whole.
 Oxybutynin is metabolized by the cytochrome P-450 (CYP-450) enzyme systems, particularly the CYP3A in the liver and gut wall.
 The pharmacokinetics of extended-release oxybutynin were evaluated in 19 children aged 5-15 years with neuropathic detrusor overactivity and were found to be consistent with those reported for adults.